 A power-on reset circuit generates a reset signal when power is applied, ensuring so that a system starts operating in a known state.

-The HP-35 uses a simple PWO circuit composed of a one-shot circuit (Schmitt trigger).
+The HP-35 uses a simple POW circuit composed by a RC and a Shmitt trigger.

 This long delay (compared to the time word of the machine = 280 us) gives time to each of the 3 ROMS to be synchronized to the main system counter (SYNC is high during bit time window b45-b54).

 At its end the state of the system is stable and INIT is at logic level 0 (+6v Vss), ROM 0 is active, ROM1 and ROM 2 are inactive, and the starting address “00000” is gated on line Ia (see below the schematics and 2 photos of the circuit on the main HP-35's PCB.